sisovin/ai-recruiter-monorepo/README.md

-Here's a comprehensive README file for the **AI Recruiter Monorepo**:

----

 # AI Recruiter Monorepo

 Welcome to the **AI Recruiter Monorepo**, a unified codebase for the AI Recruiter project.
 This repository is developed to streamline the development, deployment, and management of AI-powered recruitment solutions.